citynetwork/docs/docs/howto/openstack/octavia/lbaas-tcp.md

     _Subnet_ radio button.
 Then, from the _Subnet_ dropdown menu below, select an appropriate subnet for the new load balancer to move in front of.
-In our example, the two test servers we have are members of the `network-fra1` internal network, and `subnet-fra1` is the name of the corresponding subnet.
+In our example, the two test servers we have are members of the `network-stocom` internal network, and `subnet-stocom` is the name of the corresponding subnet.
 Click the green _Create_ button below to instantiate the new load balancer.